-- Labor and Delivery will allow One Support Person to accompany all delivering patients.
+- Labor and Delivery will allow Two Support Persons.

-- Pediatric patients can have Both Parents in the room, whether the child is being treated in the ED or on the Pediatric Unit.
+- Pediatric Patients patients can have Both Parents and/or Designated Support Persons in the room, whether the child is being treated in the ED or on the Pediatric Unit.

-- For Outpatient Appointments like Physician office visits, Wound Care, Radiology, or Therapy, patients may bring 1 visitor if needed for care or support.
+- For Outpatient Visits/Appointments (Physician office visits, Same Day Surgery, Cath Lab, Wound Care, Radiology, Therapy, etc.) patients may bring up to 2 visitors if needed for care or support.

 - No one under 18 will be allowed to visit.